Cray-HPE/docs-csm/operations/system_management_health/uan_node_exporter_configs.md

 # UAN NODE Exporter

-The Prometheus UAN NODE Exporter service,serice monitor and endpoints are deployed to scrape SMARTMON data by the `cray-sysmgmt-health` chart to the `sysmgmt-health` namespace as part of the Cray System Management \(CSM\) release.
+The Prometheus UAN NODE Exporter service,service monitor and endpoints are deployed to scrape SMARTMON data by the `cray-sysmgmt-health` chart to the `sysmgmt-health` namespace as part of the Cray System Management \(CSM\) release.

 ## Configuration

-In order to provide data to the Grafana SMART dashboards, the UAN NODE Exporter must be configured with a list of UAN NMN IP Adressess to scrape metrics from.
+In order to provide data to the Grafana SMART dashboards, the UAN NODE Exporter must be configured with a list of UAN NMN IP Address to scrape metrics from.

 > **`NOTE`** All variables used within this page depend on the `/etc/environment` setup done in [Pre-installation](../../install/pre-installation.md).

-1. (`uan#`) Obtain the list of UAN NMN IP Adressess.
+1. (`uan#`) Obtain the list of UAN NMN IP Address.
     Login to UAN node
-    uan#
+   (`uan#`)
     ```bash
     # hostname -i
     ```